How does it work?

 What’s it going to cost?

-Stark law requires that things are cost neutral.
+Stark Law requires that services like ours are cost neutral.
 Unlike an in-house system, we take on the training and personnel costs.
 You will need to find room for us in your practice, and you will need to work with us to ensure the patient experience is truly integrated, which may mean a little training for your staff.

 Can you do collaborative care for kids?
 How about geriatric patients?